-Jeff Bagalis is a Director in the Dispute Advisory & Forensic Services Group.
-He has provided litigation consulting services for purposes including professional malpractice, financial reporting fraud, automotive industry OEM and supplier claims, business interruption claims, post-acquisition disputes.
-In connection with these services, he regularly performs fact finding and discovery assistance, lost profit calculations, business valuations, lost earnings and wages computations, and other financial analyses.
+Prior to his current role, Jeff was Director in the Dispute Advisory & Forensic Services Group for Stout.
+He provided litigation consulting services for purposes including professional malpractice, financial reporting fraud, automotive industry OEM and supplier claims, business interruption claims, post-acquisition disputes.
+In connection with these services, he regularly performed fact finding and discovery assistance, lost profit calculations, business valuations, lost earnings and wages computations, and other financial analyses.

 As the Trade Commissioner responsible for the Automotive Industry within the Consulate General of Canada in Detroit, Anne Cascadden has responsibilities to promote Canadian supplier capabilities and investment value proposition in this industry within the states of Michigan, Ohio, Indiana and Kentucky.

 Anne has been with the Consulate for over 25 years.
 She began in the Tourism division before moving to Trade in 1993 and took over the automotive file in 2000.

 Ms. Cascadden was born in Windsor, Ontario.
 She holds diplomas in Communications and Tourism Marketing and a B.S. degree in Political Science.

 Ken Horbatiuk is Manager of Competitive Intelligence for NAFTA FCA US LLC.
 With over 32 years at the company, he has held various positions with increasing responsibility in Sales Operations, Product Strategy and Product Planning.
 Prior to joining FCA, he worked at GM of Canada.

 He is an automotive consultant for the Federal Bureau of Investigation, a life-time member with the Automotive Hall of Fame and a member of the Automotive Press Association.